-To do this, you have to make a mixture of white vinegar and baking soda.
+To do this, you must make a mixture of white vinegar and baking soda.
 You pour it on the surface of the ceramic sink and rinse.
-Use a soft, absolutely non-abrasive sponge to avoid damaging the enamel, which can dull the sink.
+Use a soft, non-abrasive sponge to avoid damaging the enamel, which can dull the sink.

 Clean glass sink

-This type of sink is found mainly in many bathrooms and is very beautiful and decorative
+This type of sink is found mainly in many bathrooms and is beautiful and decorative.

-Cleaning it is much easier than it seems since you can use a normal glass cleaner.
+Cleaning it is much easier since you can use a standard glass cleaner.